 - Educate pupils about online safety as part of our curriculum.
 For example: - The safe use of social media, the internet and technology - Keeping personal information private - How to recognise unacceptable behaviour online - How to report any incidents of cyber-bullying, ensuring pupils are encouraged to do so, including where they're a witness rather than a victim - Train staff, as part of their induction, on safe internet use and online safeguarding issues including cyber-bullying, the risks of online radicalisation, and the expectations, roles and responsibilities around filtering and monitoring.
 All staff members will receive refresher training as required and at least once each academic year - Educate parents/carers about online safety via our website, communications sent directly to them and during parents' evenings.
-We will also share clear procedures with them so they know how to raise concerns about online safety - Make sure staff are aware of any restrictions placed on them with regards to the use of their mobile phone and cameras. - Explain the sanctions we will use if a pupil is in breach of our policies on the acceptable use of the internet and mobile phones - Make sure all staff, pupils and parents/carers are aware that staff have the power to search pupils' phones, as set out in the DfE's guidance on searching, screening and confiscation - Put in place robust filtering and monitoring systems to limit children's exposure to the 4 key categories of risk (described above) from the school's IT systems. - Carry out an annual review of our approach to online safety, supported by an annual risk assessment that considers and reflects the risks faced by our school community - Provide regular safeguarding and children protection updates including online safety to all staff, at least annually, in order to continue to provide them with the relevant skills and knowledge to safeguard effectively - Review the child protection and safeguarding policy, including online safety, annually and ensure the procedures and implementation are updated and reviewed regularly
+We will also share clear procedures with them so they know how to raise concerns about online safety - Make sure staff are aware of any restrictions placed on them with regards to the use of their mobile phone and cameras.
+See Staff Code of Conduct. - Make sure all staff, pupils and parents/carers are aware that staff have the power to search pupils' personal electronic devices with imaging and sharing capabilities as set out in the DfE's guidance on searching, screening and confiscation - Put in place robust filtering and monitoring systems to limit children's exposure to the 4 key categories of risk (described above) from the school's IT systems.
+Carry out an annual review of our approach to online safety, supported by an annual risk assessment that considers and reflects the risks faced by our school community - Provide regular safeguarding and children protection updates including online safety to all staff, at least annually, in order to continue to provide them with the relevant skills and knowledge to safeguard effectively - Review the child protection and safeguarding policy, including online safety, annually and ensure the procedures and implementation are updated and reviewed regularly